-With that being said, a professional kitchen will not care about this.
-They are more interested in how well it performs.
-Regardless of what you do, if you cook regularly it will get caked in grease.
-I tried to remove all the caked on grease but gave up half way.
+With that being said, a professional kitchen wont care about this.
+They are more interested in how well it performs then how it looks.
+If you cook regularly it will get caked in grease.
+I tried to remove all the grease but gave up half way.
 I have to admit, it looks pretty disgusting.
-But cast iron cookware is literally caked in the same grease.
+But cast iron cookware is literally caked in that same grease.
 This caked on grease is better known as “seasoning”, but in reality, it is just caked on fat.

 Note:These measurement are done by me with the tools that I have on hand.
 The manufacturers have their own measurement guidelines and that should be assumed to be accurate.
 What I find on this review can vary widely due to several factors, such as ambient temperature, location, water, tool calibration, stove btu, etc..and should only be considered as my opinion.